Australian Institute of Business: Research

-The AIB Research Centre is led by the Director of Research and brings together faculty and research degree candidates.
-The AIB Research Centre supports the wider development of business knowledge through its publishing arm, AIB Publications, which publishes business and management books, and the twice-yearly Gibaran Journal of Applied Research.
+AIB Publications publishes business and management books and the twice-yearly Gibaran Journal of Applied Research.

 The Global Centre for Work-Applied Learning (GCWAL) is an independent organisation that exists within the Australian Institute of Business.
-It aims to bring together practitioners, scholars and organisations committed to Work-Applied Learning (WAL).

-In December 2012, AIB signed a Memorandum of Understanding with Middlesex University to allow both institutions to work together to advance Work-Applied and Work-Based Learning research.
+In December 2012, AIB signed a Memorandum of Understanding with Middlesex University to allow both institutions to work together to advance work-applied and work-based learning research.
 This collaboration led to the inaugural Work-Applied Learning for Change conference, where the two institutions partnered to present a conference on the techniques of Work-Based Learning (WBL).
 In 2015, AIB in partnership with Emerald Group Publishing launched the Journal of Work-Applied Management.